Schedule Your Inspection Today

-When building a brand-new home, most people don’t realize the importance of scheduling a new-home inspection (Phase Inspection).
+When building a brand-new home, most people don’t realize the importance of scheduling a new home inspection (Phase Inspection).
 While it is not a common practice in rural Vermont and New Hampshire, a "Phase Inspection" can help detect concerns and issues before they are covered up and may be costly and dangerous later in life.
-We will be glad to work with you, your builder/designer/architect, and who ever else you may have on your new construction team by providing on-site inspections, building contract review as well as building plans review.
+We will be glad to work with you, your builder/designer/architect, and whoever else you may have on your new construction team by providing on-site inspections, building contract reviews as well as building plans review.

 The first phase of the new construction inspection process starts when the home’s foundation make-up has been complete, and the builder is ready to pour concrete.